zuhebahmed88091/Hello_Microverse_Project/README.md

 # 📖 [Hello Microverse] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

 **[Hello Microverse]** is a simple project based on HTML CSS Linters and Gitflow.
 And also it the first week project of microverse

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Hello Microverse Project is a project which is  based on HTML CSS GithubFlow and Linters
+ Hello Microverse Project is a project which is  based on HTML CSS GithubFlow and Linters

 <details>
   <summary>Client</summary>